lhao03/lhao03.github.io/index.markdown

 ## Dear reader,

 Welcome to my plethora of thoughts.
 I enjoy learning about how and why things work, especially through the lens of theoretical chemistry and physical chemistry.
-I also have opinions about programming language theory and try to do synthetic biology.
+I also have opinions about programming language theory and I think Racket is the best programming language.

 ## My current life...